Video continues to dominate content strategy in 2016, and video will account for 80 percent of all internet traffic by 2019.

 If you’ve uploaded a few videos to your company’s YouTube account and are disappointed in the dismal amount of views they generate, you likely need to rethink your strategy.

-- Be sure you’re creating the right kind of videos.
-How-to videos, tutorials and product reviews rank highest in YouTube.
+Be sure you’re creating the right kind of videos.
+How-to videos, tutorials and product reviews work wonders for your YouTube SEO strategy.

 To increase your views, add a link to your video in forums and Q&A sites (only when it’s relevant to the topic or question at hand), or embed it in an answer or comment, share it on social media and/or your website or blog.
 You can also link to your latest video in your email signature.